Healthy living Hot weather: risks and preventive measures

 People in at-risk groups respond particularly sensitively to heat, or are unable to make sufficient adjustments to their behavior.
 Persistent periods of hot weather can also exacerbate certain pre-existing conditions.

-• older people and people in need of care, particularly if they live alone
+• people in need of care

 • babies and infants

-• people with acute conditions, particularly fever
+• people with acute illnesses

 If you know a person who is particularly at risk, offer to help them.